ofasgard/CalzoneBlog/blogs/reversing-myself-1.md

 With limited obfuscation and a fairly straightforward control flow, analysing this binary was a breeze.
 I didn't need to do any dynamic analysis or reverse-engineer any deobfuscation routines, and I didn't need to dive into the disassembly at any point.
 Still, it was fun to take apart something I made!

-I'm planning for this to be the first in the series.
+I'm planning for this to be the first in a series.
 I've written a fair bit of "detection avoidant" software over the years - mostly as learning exercises, though some I've actually had the opportunity to deploy in red team engagements.
 I'm looking forward to sinking my teeth into something I actually designed to be stealthy!